minagawah/perlin-experiment/README.md

 - Generating an organic looking wave using Perlin Noise
 - Click on canvas to switch visualisation modes (wave/equalizer)

-I have the following example apps from the past:
+I have some example apps from the past:

 - [wasm-pack-canvas-example](https://github.com/minagawah/wasm-pack-canvas-example)
-  - Exactly the same setup
+  - Has exactly the same setup
 - [iced-dynamic-import-sample](https://github.com/minagawah/iced-dynamic-import-sample)
   - Similar, but it uses `wasm-bindgen` intead of `wasm-pack`

-So, the content bellow is basically a repetition of what described in the above previous examples.
+So, the descriptions are almost the same as the ones above, and most of what I have in this README is a repetition.

-Remember, the key is **_to make a symlink from the JS to the built WASM files._**
+Yet, remember, the key is **_to make a symlink from the JS to the built WASM files._**
 When Webpack tries to look for `perlin-wave` which is a WASM package, Webpack can look up the package because I did `yarn link "perlin-link"` in the JS source directory.